-This report presents the first version of basic training courses and materials of the AXMEDIS project.
+This report presents the intermediate training courses and materials of the AXMEDIS project and is an extension of the basic training courses (DE7.2.1 Basic Training Courses).
 The organisation and management of training aspects are not straight forward due to the complexity of the project.
 In the same way as the development of the framework and the integration of all the modules and packages, training materials are developed by different partners who are responsible for different parts of the development and are integrated together in this document.